vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/argocd-gs.md

 ## Optional: Download the git repo
 As the “[Getting Started](https://argoproj.github.io/argo-cd/getting_started/)” documentation from ArgoCD will show, the install process is very straightforward (much of this guide uses commands found there).
 Even so, you will still need some configuration files to get your pipeline to start delivering applications to production.

-Rather than creating everything from scratch, I have created the environment for you.
-I encourage you to look through these files and understand their function.
+Rather than creating everything from scratch, the environment has been created for you.
+Look through these files and understand their function.
 If you have some experience with Kubernetes configuration files, they will be fairly straightforward.

 To make this viewing easier, you may decide to clone the repo locally.
 You will not be changing these files in this guide, as ArgoCD pulls them directly from the repository.